FERRY + HOTEL

 Purpose for Processing

-Condor Ferries Ltd, henceforth known as Condor, requires your personal data to fulfil its contractual and legal obligations when you make a booking with us.
+Condor Limited and Condor Ferries Holidays Limited (Condorbreaks), together henceforth known as referred to as Condor herein, require your personal data to fulfil its contractual and legal obligations when you make a booking with us.

 We use your personal data for the following purposes: